Carson Padgett, PharmD, MS, BCPS

 Rebecca Jones, PharmD, BCPS

-Dr. Jones serves as a preceptor for the Oncology II rotation in the PGY1 residency program.
+Dr. Jones serves as a preceptor for the inpatient focused, Oncology II rotation in the PGY1 residency program.

 Contact Dr. Jones at Rebecca.Jones2@unchealth.unc.edu.

 Oksana Kamneva, PharmD, BCPS-AQ Cardiology

 Dr. Oksana Kamneva is the clinical coordinator for the critical care and cardiovascular pharmacy services at UNC REX Healthcare.
 Dr. Kamneva received her Doctorate of Pharmacy degree from Campbell University College of Pharmacy and Health Sciences and completed a PGY1 Residency at ECU School of Medicine/Vidant Healthcare in Greenville, NC.
 She has earned an Added Qualifications in Cardiology from the Board of Pharmacy Specialties for her clinical practice, research, and education in the area of cardiovascular pharmacotherapy and subsequently a Board Certification in Cardiology Pharmacy (BCCP).

 Dr. Kamneva brings diverse experience from managing ambulatory care practice at Greenville CBOC Durham Veterans Affairs outpatient clinic and practicing as a cardiology critical care clinical pharmacist and medication safety pharmacist at WakeMed Health and Hospitals over the last 12 years.
 Her past experiences and interests include development of clinical initiatives, such as transition of care program, heart failure readmission program, prospective profile reviews in intensive care units, and developing learning experiences for doctor of pharmacy students, PGY1 residents, and PGY 2 cardiology and critical care residents.
 She is a member of ASHP, ACCP, SCCM, Critical Care and Cardiology PRN networks.